hchan707/Data-Science-Concepts-and-Analysis/README.md

-## 👶 Project 1: Birth Rate and Educational Attainment Analysis
+## 👶 Project: Birth Rate and Educational Attainment Analysis

 **Goal:**
 To investigate how maternal education levels and Medicaid coverage influence U.S. birth rates across states from 2010 to 2023.